guyroutledge/sass-compass-talk/themes-made-of-awesome.markdown

 	mv style.css style.scss
 	sass watch --style.scss:style.css

+You can do this with a complete and working theme too - and if you would rather use the whitepsace dependent SASS syntax you can run a conversion on the command
+line:

+	sass convert style.css style.sass

-You can then start writing SASS beneath the comment block at the top.
-To make sure SASS keeps this comment block, you can put a `!` after the first asterisk:
+You can then start writing SASS (or SCSS) beneath the comment block at the top.
+To make sure SASS keeps this comment block, you can put a `!` after the first
+asterisk:

 	/*!
 	Theme Name: Your Theme